AlexTanthiptham/ECE-SeniorProject-jt20-okan2-dcaglar2/README.md

 ## MCU Code

 ## Todo

-* Transfer Kinect data via UART
+- [ ] Transfer Kinect data via UART
+- [ ] Proper kinect calibration
+- [ ] PID parameter training
-* Fix Lidar bug so it doesn't die after one measurement
+- [x] Fix Lidar bug so it doesn't die after one measurement

 ## Working So Far

-* One measurement can be read from the Lidar
-* Motor driver can go forward and back with variable speed
+- Motor driver can go forward and back with variable speed
-* UART can print
+- UART can print
+- LIDAR can read data
-* Can talk to RPi (minimally)
+- Can talk to RPi (minimally)
+- PID controller is initialised

 ### UART Print Console Instructions